 The ASCBU Judicial Board shall have the following powers and duties:

-To choose one of their members to serve as Chief Justice.
+- To choose one of their members to serve as chief justice.

 - To establish its own rules of operation in considering issues relating to the governmental functions of the ASCBU, providing the rules of operation do not conflict with the constitution.

-- To interpret this Constitution and rule on any question of its fulfillment.
+- To interpret this constitution and rule on any question of its fulfillment.

-To subpoena any member of the ASCBU and take disciplinary action against any member who fails to respond to subpoena.
+- To subpoena any member of the ASCBU and take disciplinary action against any member who fails to respond to subpoena.

 Justices shall serve a term of one academic year.

-The Chief Justice shall appoint no less than three Justices to consider a given case.
-No Justice shall participate in a hearing when an obvious conflict of interest exists, as determined by the Chief Justice or a majority of Justices.
+The chief justice shall appoint no less than three justices to consider a given case.
+No justice shall participate in a hearing when an obvious conflict of interest exists, as determined by the chief justice or a majority of justices.

-Any member of the ASCBU has the right to apply for a hearing before the Judicial Board relative to the interpretation and implementation of the Constitution.
+Any member of the ASCBU has the right to apply for a hearing before the Judicial Board relative to the interpretation and implementation of the constitution.

-In addition to fulfilling ASCBU Constitutional duties, the ASCBU Judicial Board renders decisions regarding non-judicial appeals related to the Campus Vehicle Code and appeals related to monetary fines.
+In addition to fulfilling ASCBU constitutional duties, the ASCBU Judicial Board renders decisions regarding non-judicial appeals related to the Campus Vehicle Code and appeals related to monetary fines.